Pontifical School of Theology

 3 credits

-This is an introduction to the Johannine corpus, with particular emphasis on the fourth Gospel.
-The course will focus on the texts themselves, and on the different environments of their composition.
-In order to approach these testimonies of faith, passages under study are resituated in the historical context of their development and analyzed using narrative and rhetorical strategies used by the authors of communal and personal literary books.
+This course is an introduction to the Johannine corpus, with particular emphasis on the 4th Gospel.
+It focuses on the texts as such, as well as on the various contexts in which they were written.
+To illustrate these testimonies of faith, the excerpts studied are placed in the historical context of their development and analyzed using the narrative and rhetorical strategies employed by the authors of a body of literature that is both communal and personal.

 THEO336Patrology of the Eastern Churches